Equitable Division of Community Property

 Mrs. McClellon did timely question the negative value given to the Stanford Drive property (“home”) in the sum of $1,534.00 and the valuation of husband’s law firm’s capital account at $11,428.00.
 Specifically, the trial court found the home was worth less than what was owed on it, awarded the home to the husband, then deducted the negative equity from the value assets awarded to the husband.

 Regarding the husband’s law firm’s capital account figure, wife claims the court did not take into consideration his accounts receivable.
 However, she did not offer any evidence of the amount in the accounts receivable to the trial court.
-Had she done so, the trial court could have awarded her half of the accounts receivable owed to husband.
+Had she done so, the trial court could have awarded her half of the accounts receivable owed to the husband.

 If Mrs. McClellon believed that the $11,428 did not represent her half of that capital account because it allegedly did not include his account receivables for his law firm, she had to present evidence at trial.
 She did not do so.